chasenunez/DEVO_validator/README.md

 For **EnviDat**, quality assurance (QA) and control (QC) of uploaded ecological datasets and their metadata is essential.
 Frictionless offers:

-* **Flexibility**: Researchers can validate their own datasets using a graphical interface (**[Open Data Editor](https://okfn.org/en/projects/open-data-editor/)**) while SciIT staff can run backend metadata and data checks through Python scripts like `NEAD_validator` in this repo.
+* **Flexibility**: Researchers can validate their own datasets using a graphical interface (**[Open Data Editor](https://okfn.org/en/projects/open-data-editor/)**) while SciIT staff can run backend metadata and data checks through Python scripts like `DEVO_validator` in this repo.

 * **Catches Common as well as Specific Errors**: Missing values, incorrect types, or malformed columns are offered out of the box, but common data error in ecological data can be added via a custom schema.
-* **Works with self-documented CSV's**: `NEAD Validator` is designed to work with self-documented CSV formats like NEAD/iCSV where metadata are imbeded in the file header. `NEAD_Validator` further checks for correspondence between the metadata and the data, and then uses that information to check the data.
+* **Works with self-documented CSV's**: `DEVO Validator` is designed to work with self-documented CSV formats like NEAD/iCSV where metadata are imbeded in the file header. `DEVO_Validator` further checks for correspondence between the metadata and the data, and then uses that information to check the data.

 ```